#MeetYours The New Windows Phone 8

 Available from early 2013 will be Pandora, with ad-free music for a whole year, now that’s something to shout about.

-OneNote is a great function which lets you dictate notes on the fly which are then converted into text documents.
+OneNote is a great function that lets you dictate notes on the fly which are then converted into text documents.

 To round up, I don’t think the Windows Phone 8 is anything like the iPhone or any other Smartphone on the market.
 I think this is going to be a main contender in the Smartphone market and since there are so many designs and models out there from HTC, Nokia and Samsung, coupled with how easy it is to personalise you can rest assured that your phone will be totally unique to you.